pencoa/nary-grn/README.md

-# *N*-ray Relation Extraction using Graph State LSTM
+# *N*-ary Relation Extraction using Graph State LSTM

 This repository corresponds to code for "[N-ary Relation Extraction using Graph State LSTM](https://arxiv.org/abs/1808.09101)", which has been accpeted by EMNLP 2018.
 This repository is still under construnction.